nachocaru/xaprb.com/content/blog/2005-10-21-quotes-around-xml-attribute-values.md

     *   an entity reference
 *   the same character that was used to begin the attribute (double or single quote)

-What&#8217;s most interesting about this to me is that a < is forbidden inside attribute values, but a > is not.
+What's most interesting about this to me is that a < is forbidden inside attribute values, but a > is not.
 I always assumed both were illegal.

 This is why I love reading specs.
 The XML spec is a great example of clear and terse writing.
 There is no chance for confusion when reading the productions themselves!
 Any secondary source can only obscure the matter, in my opinion.